What is E.coli?

 E. coli are a large and diverse group of bacteria.
 Most strains of E. coli are harmless to humans and they are able to live in the animal gut without causing any problems to their health.
 However some strains can cause foodborne illness and are called Shiga toxin-producing E. coli (or STEC for short).
 There are many types of STEC that cause disease, the most common being E. coli O157, but there are other types that can cause illness and these are known as non-O157 STEC.
 Sometimes STEC will also be referred to as VTEC (Vero cytotoxin-producing E. coli) but it is the same bacteria.

 STEC is an important public health challenge in Scotland, as it continues to cause outbreaks of infection, severe illness and, in some cases, death, particularly amongst the very young.
-With approximately 150-200 cases of E. coli O157 each year (and approximately 50 non-O157 STEC), Scotland consistently reports higher rates of infection compared to other UK countries.
-The highest rate of infection is reported in those under 16 or over 60 years of age.
+With approximately 150 cases of E. coli O157 each year (and approximately 80-100 non-O157 STEC), Scotland consistently reports higher rates of infection compared to other UK countries.
+The highest rate of infection is reported in those under 16, particularly in the 0-4 age group.

 What happens if I get infected with STEC?

 Infection with STEC, usually results in symptoms appearing three to four days later and these symptoms include: